Daredevil (Marvel Comics character): Personality and motivation

 Critics have commented that Daredevil is unusually psychologically complex, by the standards of comic-book superheroes.

-The character is highly determined and willing to make bold decisions to in order to fight crime in his city.
+The character is highly determined and willing to make bold decisions to fight crime in his city.
 In his public personality, as trial lawyer Matt Murdock, he also tries to defend his clients and to work within the established legal system.
 Frank Miller argues that Murdock has taken on two demanding careers (as lawyer and vigilante) because of a need to prove himself, compensating for his blindness.
 Miller believes that, like Batman, Daredevil is driven by his concern for justice, but while Batman is primarily concerned with punishing criminals, Daredevil is more interested in finding redress for victims.
 The contrast between his love of the law in his regular life and his exceptional vigilante activities often produces problems for him.
 He is also sometimes ruthless and deceptive, and this can put his friends and loved ones at risk.
 Timothy Callahan argues that Murdock is often mentally unstable or even psychotic "in his willingness to layer the fabric of lies in his relationships with others."
 One of his fundamental conflicts is between his attraction to extra-legal justice and punishment and his simultaneous fascination with objective order and legal, rational explanation.

 Matt's determination to forgive rather than prosecute whenever possible places Daredevil in a unique situation among comic book vigilantes.
 Though spurred into heroics by the murder of his father, he's driven consciously by neither revenge (Batman) nor guilt (Spider-Man) but rather by the desire to see justice done.